Symbols of death: Religious symbols

 Religious symbols of death and depictions of the afterlife will vary with the religion practiced by the people who use them.

 Tombs, tombstones, and other items of funeral architecture are obvious candidates for symbols of death.
 In ancient Egypt, the gods Osiris and Ptah were typically depicted as mummies; these gods governed the Egyptian afterlife.
 In Christianity, the Christian cross is frequently used on graves, and is meant to call to mind the crucifixion of Jesus.
 Some Christians also erect temporary crosses along public highways as memorials for those who died in accidents.
 In Buddhism, the symbol of a wheel represents the perpetual cycle of death and rebirth that happens in samsara.
 The symbol of a grave or tomb, especially one in a picturesque or unusual location, can be used to represent death, as in Nicolas Poussin's famous painting Et in Arcadia ego.

 Images of life in the afterlife are also symbols of death.
 Here, again, the ancient Egyptians produced detailed pictorial representations of the life enjoyed by the dead.
-In Christian folk religion, the spirits of the dead are often depicted as winged angels or angel-like creatures, dwelling among the clouds; this imagery of the afterlife is frequently used in comic depictions of the life after death.
+In Christian folk religion, the spirits of the dead are often depicted as winged angels or angel-like creatures, dwelling among the clouds; this imagery of the afterlife is frequently used in comic depictions of life after death.
 In the Islamic view of the Afterlife, death is symbolised by a black and white ram which in turn will be slain to symbolise the Death of Death.

 The Banshee also symbolizes the coming of death in Irish Mythology.
 This is typically represented by an older woman who is seen sobbing to symbolize the suffering of a person before their death.

-Colors
+Colours

 Black is the color of mourning in many European cultures.
 Black clothing is typically worn at funerals to show mourning for the death of the person.
-In East Asia, white is similarly associated with mourning; it represented the purity and perfection of the deceased person's spirit.
+In East Asia, white is similarly associated with mourning; it represents the purity and perfection of the deceased person's spirit.
+Hindus similarly also wear white during mourning and funerals.
 During the Victorian era, purple and grey were considered to be mourning colors in addition to black.
 Furthermore, in Revelation 6 in The Bible, Death is one of the four horsemen; and he rides a pale horse.